appscode/blog/content/post/kubedb-v2023.08.18/index.md

 ## MySQL:
 We have added a new feature now you can initialize mysql from the public/private git repository.
-Here’s a quick example of how?
-I will create a group replicated mysql with some initial data from  [mysql-init-script](https://github.com/kubedb/mysql-init-scripts) repo
+Here’s a quick example of how to configure it.
+Here we are going to create a group replicated mysql with some initial data from  [mysql-init-script](https://github.com/kubedb/mysql-init-scripts) repo.

 **From Public Registry:**